Directed by Bruce Seth Green

 - Cut Apart: Buffy is about to kick down Ms French's door when a harmless old lady opens it — turns out she's the real Natalie French, whose identity the She-Mantis used as a cover.

 - Daydream Surprise: Xander saving Damsel in Distress Buffy, who's wearing a red dress.
 Plus he's a rock star.
-When Ms. Finch invites him to her house it cuts back to him jamming.
+When Ms. French invites him to her house it cuts back to him jamming.

-- Distracted by the Sexy: Xander mentions being distracted by the cheerleading squads' new short skirts, then is distracted on camera by Ms French's slow-motion Sexy Walk.
+- Distracted by the Sexy: Xander mentions being distracted by the cheerleading squads' new short skirts, then is distracted on camera by Ms French's slow-motion Supermodel Strut.

 - The End...
 Or Is It?: Some of Ms. French's eggs are still unaccounted for.
 And they're starting to hatch.
 Oddly enough, this is never brought up again.